MChronak/UniTreat/README.txt

 The import_Overlapping signals functions imports data of the ToF2R, and then is identifying pulses that contain overlapping elements, for any elements given by the user.

+The calibration_curve_values function makes a calibration curve of the given values by the user.
+The calibration_curve_datasets does the same, only using datasets for Y values instead of given values.

 More functions with more capabilities are on the way.